dkoster95/QuickHatchSwift/Docs/URLEncoding.md

-## **Url parameter Encoding**
+## **Url Parameter Encoding**
-- Another important feature of the framework is the **parameter encoding** for a URLRequest
+- Another important feature of the framework is the **parameter encoding** for a URLRequest.

-Here you see the parameter encoding protocol, simple right ? the framework provides 3 implementations for this protocol URL, JSON and String encodings but you can create your own implementation and then inject it into the URLRequest initializer.
+Here you see the parameter encoding protocol, simple right ? the framework provides 3 implementations for this protocol: URL, JSON and String encoders but you can create your own implementation and then inject it into the URLRequest initializer.

 ```swift
 public protocol ParameterEncoding {